jurra/rockin-webapp/Breakdown.md

         AC: [x] Present preview of core section name based on input data
         AC: User is not allowed to enter a core that already exists the system should check if the core number and the well name already exist
-        AC: Date entries should be valid and even automatically generated
+        AC: [x] Date entries should be valid and even automatically generated

-        AC: If a core_catcher has preceeded a following core then the core_catcher count should be considered also in the core section number.
+        X AC: If a core_catcher has preceeded a following core then the core_catcher count should be considered also in the core section number.
 Therefore, if the last core_catcher was 3 then the next core should be 4, 5, 6, etc.
         AC: Core section number should be a sequence from 0 to N for each well